On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Introduction

+The example of Theorem \ref{th:double NUE} is a meromorphic quadratic differential on a surface of genus $g = 1$.
+On higher genus surfaces, it may be possible to find orientation double covers with other interesting effects.
+In particular, the orientation cover may double some ergodic measures and not others.
+Given any $k \ge 1$ and $k \le n \le 2k$, is it possible to find a quadratic differential whose horizontal foliation is minimal and has $k$ ergodic measures, and such that the horizontal flow on the orientation double cover is minimal and has $n$ ergodic measures?
+We believe the answer is yes.
+We also believe that it is possible to find examples where the quadratic differential is holomorphic.

 \B{Acknowledgements:} The author was partially supported by NSF grants DMS-135500 and DMS-1452762, as well as the research training grant DMS-1246989.
-The author would like to thank Leonard Carapezza for helpful conversations about geodesics on flat surfaces.
-The author is also grateful to Rodrigo Trevi\aTL{n}o for providing many helpful suggestions and corrections on a first draft of the paper.
+I would like to thank Leonard Carapezza for helpful conversations.
+I am also grateful to Rodrigo Trevi\aTL{n}o and an anoynmous referee for providing many helpful suggestions and corrections on initial drafts of the paper.
+Finally, I would like to thank Jon Chaika for suggesting this problem and all of his advice during the creation of this paper, and Mladen Bestvina, who asked me to find the counterexample in Theorem \ref{th:double NUE}.